 Mammoth Hotel Gets a Makeover

-Yellowstone’s first large hotel opened in Mammoth in 1883.
-The opulent National Hotel was over 400 feet long, had 150 rooms, electric lights, a large lobby, and “a long line of vermilion spittoons precisely arrayed down the hall.”
+Travelers were drawn to the Mammoth area even before Yellowstone became a park, staying first in the rustic McCartney’s hotel built in 1871, and later the opulent National Hotel between 1883 and 1936.
+The National Hotel was over 400 feet long, had 150 rooms, electric lights, a large lobby, and “a long line of vermilion spittoons precisely arrayed down the hall.”
 In 1906 architect Robert C. Reamer drew up plans for a larger replacement, but financial considerations resulted in merely a renovation (with a new wing) in 1913.
 By 1936 the structure was becoming unsound, and all but the 1913 wing were razed that fall.
 Mr. Reamer designed a new lobby for the front of the wing, a new restaurant building, recreation hall, and the cabin facility in the rear that would make up for the lost hotel rooms while serving the desires of the ever increasing numbers of automobile tourists.
 The Mammoth Hot Springs Hotel as we see it today opened in 1937, with the last renovations taking place in the 1960s.

-Take a look at some of the photos of the recent renovations below or better yet book a room this winter to check them out in person.
+Take a look at some of the photos of the phase one renovations below and continue reading for a look at phase two renovations that were completed in 2019.

 For more travel experiences to Beautiful Places on Earth™ available from Xanterra Travel Collection and its affiliated properties, visit xanterra.com/explore.

 Want to experience Yellowstone in-depth?
 See what makes Yellowstone National Park a great place to work for a season or longer!